 The Buyer Is Assured of Your Best Efforts

 If a buyer is working with multiple agents or is out cruising the open houses, you are at risk of losing that buyer's business at any time.
-It's only logical that you would have a significantly higher level of comfort with a representation agreement, and thus you'd be willing to spend more time and effort in scouring the market for the right properties for your buyer clients.
+It's only logical that you would have a significantly higher level of comfort when a representation agreement is signed, and thus you'd be willing to spend more time and effort in scouring the market for the right properties for your clients.

-To help you put this in front of your buyer prospect in a positive way, you might say that you do a preshowing drive-by of properties for your agreement clients.
+To help you put this in front of your prospective home buyer in a positive way, you might say that you do a preshowing drive-by of properties for your clients who have signed the agreement.
 Due to the time commitment and expense of doing so, you're unable to offer this service to nonclients.
-People are very risk averse and will dislike the idea of missing out on great properties as a result of not having access to this additional service.
+People are very risk-averse and will dislike the idea of missing out on great properties as a result of not having access to this additional service.

-A buyer might feel resistant to signing a binding and, in their mind, limiting agreement with you before they know you a little.
-In this case you may choose to start working with the buyer with the agreement that you'll present the buyer representation (agency) agreement again once they get to know and trust you.
+A buyer might feel resistant to signing a binding and—in their mind—limiting agreement with you before they know you a little.
+In this case, you may choose to start working with the buyer and present the agreement again once they get to know and trust you.

-Seeing every eligible property is a very important part of your representation clients buying process.
-If the assurance of plenty of choice doesn't get potential clients into the mood to sign the agreement, then nothing else is likely to do so.
-A continued resistance to signing might also indicate a less-than-serious buyer.
+Seeing every eligible property is a very important part of your representation clients' buying process.
+If the assurance of plenty of choices doesn't get potential clients into the mood of signing the agreement, then nothing else is likely to do so.
+Continued resistance to signing might also indicate a less-than-serious buyer.

 Basically, you should say something along the lines of the following: "Mr. and Mrs. Buyer, I am aware of some properties that might possibly meet your requirements that are not listed in the MLS.
 I feel it's in your best interests, and my duty, to look for FSBO properties that you might want to see.
 But we'll need to agree that I'll get paid a minimum commission if one of these FBSO properties that I find you turn out to be the right one for you.
 You can negotiate its payment as part of the transaction."